Lynne Azpeitia's Practice Development for Therapists

 Taking it personally = Countertransference!

-Don’t take a client’s Teletherapy reluctance and resistance talk personally when clients demonstrate their issues and skill level in dealing with them—take or use a therapeutic stance just like you would about any other topic or issue.
+Don’t take a client’s Teletherapy reluctance and resistance talk personally when clients demonstrate their issues and skill level—take or use a therapeutic stance just like you would about any other topic or issue.
 Under your guidance clients can then make an informed decision about beginning, continuing or ending Teletherapy.

 To review: